-If you’ve been applying for jobs but you aren’t getting the outcome that you’d hoped for, or that your experience deserves, then it can be useful to take a step back and reevaluate your job search technique.
+If you’ve been applying for jobs but aren’t getting the outcome that you’d hoped for or that your experience deserves, it can be useful to take a step back and reevaluate your job search technique.

-Even if you’re doing everything perfectly, and persistence may be all that is required, regularly evaluating your approach and how you’re feeling about your job search can be an important process.
+Even if you’re doing everything perfectly and persistence may be all that’s required, taking time to consider how things are going and how you’re feeling about your job search can be an important process.

-The challenge for many of us is knowing which behaviours to do more of, and which to do less of.
-The key thing is to learn from your experiences and other people, and adjust your approach accordingly.
+The challenge for many of us is knowing which behaviours to do more of and which to do less of.
+But, the key is to learn from your experiences and other people, and adjust your approach accordingly.

 It can be helpful to read advice, speak to friends and family, and ask employers for candid feedback.
 Sometimes the most valuable feedback people can give you is the most difficult to hear.

-With this in mind, here are 11 common mistakes that you should try to avoid in your job search.
+With this in mind, here are 11 common mistakes that are worth avoiding in your job search.

 1. Forgetting to pay attention to how you come across on social media

-Whether you like it or not, social media can play a part in whether or not you land the job that you want.
-Once an employer receives your application, they may check your social media accounts to try and learn more about you, and to get more of a feel for who you are socially.
+Whether you like it or not, social media can impact your job search.
+Once an employer receives your application, they might check your social media accounts to try and learn more about you and get a feel for who you are socially.

-For this reason, it’s a good idea to keep your social media accounts as private as possible, whilst making sure that anything on display makes you look friendly, approachable, and fairly sensible.
-This means making sure that your profile picture isn’t of you singing drunk karaoke, or dancing on tabletops – unless that’s the image you’re keen to portray.
+For this reason, it’s a good idea to keep your social media accounts as private as possible, while making sure that anything on display makes you look friendly, approachable, and fairly sensible.
+This means checking that your profile picture isn’t of you singing drunk karaoke, or dancing on tabletops – unless that’s the image you’re keen to portray.

-If employers find that a candidate doesn’t have a LinkedIn profile, they might have concerns over why this is – which could put you at a disadvantage.
-For example, they may ask themselves, “Is this candidate unable to keep up with technological trends?” and “Do they have something to hide?”
+If employers find that a candidate doesn’t have a LinkedIn profile, they might have concerns about why – which could put you at a disadvantage.
+For example, they might consider, “Is this candidate unable to keep up with technological trends?” and/or “Do they have something to hide?”

 Creating a LinkedIn account is free and easy, and it’s worth doing if you want to give yourself the best possible chance of success.